 - Southern Alberta

 When you call, ask to speak to the kidney care coordinator.

 If I decide to donate a kidney, what happens next?

-We hope this topic has answered your questions about living kidney donation.
-For more information or if you are interested in becoming a living kidney donor, contact the Living Kidney Donor Program closest to your home in Alberta:
+If you are interested in becoming a living kidney donor, contact the Living Kidney Donor Program closest to your home in Alberta: